 May is a tricky time of year for us, as we’re in the middle of the Hungry Gap; the time of year when the winter crops have tailed to an end and we’re still waiting for the first of the summer veg.

-From now until late summer our carrots will arrive with their gorgeous green tops.
+One of the first things to look forward to will be our carrots, which will arrive with their gorgeous green tops.
 Don’t immediately toss them on the compost or give them to the nearest rabbit or guinea pig, but instead eat them.
 They are especially good made into a pesto.

 Other highlights for May include asparagus, spinach and broad beans.
 Here are five recipes to keep your plate colourful and veg filled.